After 2018’s Mandy, Nicolas Cage returns to the London Film Festival with another psychedelic horror, Color Out Of Space.

 Similar to Cage’s performance, the film evolves from a science fiction into the realm of body horror.
 It features some of the most gruesome practical effects work seen since The Thing.
 Yet with the eponymous color from outer space, it also produces some strangely beautiful imagery on screen.
 In many ways, it could make for a fantastic double-bill with Annihilation.

-Colour Out Of Space is a lovingly crafted Lovecraft adaptation.
+Color Out Of Space is a lovingly crafted Lovecraft adaptation.
 It took Richard Stanley over twenty years to return to the big screen but this film was worth the wait.

 Director: Richard Stanley